The Best Book Tracker in 2026

 Profile Personalisation: The options here are divine.
 It’s the main selling point of the platform.

-All Books Aesthetic: I can’t speak for the mobile app (since I can’t access it) but the All Books section which lists the books read is focused on beauty, and it certainly delivers.
+All Books Aesthetic: The All Books section which lists the books read is focused on beauty, and it delivers.
 It’s not the most functional if you’re looking to skim through a list, but it looks great.

-Community: I’m not hugely involved in the Tome community, but if you’re strong enough to make it into a circle, it’s an extremely active group.
+Community: I’m not hugely involved in the Tome community, but anyone strong enough to make it into a circle will find that it’s an extremely active platform.
 If you’ve ever wished for a Twitter/ Bluesky dedicated to books, Tome is the place to be.

 Spreadsheets – The D.I.Y.
 Choice